confluentinc/ksql/docs-md/developer-guide/udf.md

 For a detailed walkthrough on creating a UDF, see [Implement a User-defined Function (UDF and UDAF)](implement-a-udf.md).

-### Creating UDFs and UDAFs
+### Creating UDFs, UDAFs, and UDTFs

-KSQL supports creating User Defined Scalar Functions (UDFs) and User Defined Aggregate Functions (UDAFs) via custom jars that are uploaded to the `ext/` directory of the KSQL installation.
-At start up time, KSQL scans the jars in the directory looking for any classes that annotated with `@UdfDescription` (UDF) or `@UdafDescription` (UDAF).
-Classes annotated with `@UdfDescription` are scanned for any public methods that are annotated with `@Udf`.
-Classes annotated with `@UdafDescription` are scanned for any public static methods that are annotated with `@UdafFactory`.
-Each UD(A)F that is found is parsed and, if successful, loaded into KSQL.
+KSQL supports creating User Defined Scalar Functions (UDFs), User Defined Aggregate Functions (UDAFs), and User Defined Table Functions (UDTFs) by using custom jars that are uploaded to the `ext/` directory of the KSQL installation.
+At start up time, KSQL scans the jars in the directory looking for any classes that annotated with `@UdfDescription` (UDF), `@UdafDescription` (UDAF), or `@UdtfDescription` (UDTF).

+- Classes annotated with `@UdfDescription` are scanned for any public methods that are annotated with `@Udf`.
+- Classes annotated with `@UdafDescription` are scanned for any public static methods that are annotated with `@UdafFactory`.
+- Classes annotated with ``@UdtfDescription`` are scanned for any public methods that are annotated with ``@Udtf``.

+Each function that is found is parsed and, if successful, loaded into KSQL.

-Each UD(A)F instance has its own child-first `ClassLoader` that is isolated from other UD(A)Fs.
-If you need to use any third-party libraries with your UDFs, they should also be part of your jar, which means that you should create an "uber-jar".
+Each function instance has its own child-first `ClassLoader` that is isolated from other functions.
+If you need to use any third-party libraries with your functions, they should also be part of your jar, which means that you should create an "uber-jar".
 The classes in your uber-jar are loaded in preference to any classes on the KSQL classpath, excluding anything vital to the running of KSQL, i.e., classes that are